catswords/catswordscard/README.md

 We are interested in the legal and economic problems that researchers are experiencing in tracking malware and cybercriminals.

-We aim to secure the Darkcoin infrastructure similar to cybercriminals and to respond quickly to these problems in the real world.
+We aim to respond quickly to these problems and support them.

 ## Why CatswordsToken?
 CatswordsToken allow you to take advantage of the same or more robust networks that are equivalent to Darkcoin and special-purpose ETHs for malicious hackers and malware authors.